tiger-swallowtails-2013/phase-2-guide/projects/social_network.md

 * Visitor can see example content from the site.
 * Member can see an aggregate feed of my friends' activity.
 * Member can post a picture to their feed.
+* Member can tag their post.
+* Member can filter their aggregate feed by tag.
 * Admin can ban members from logging into the site.
 * Admin cannot see members feeds unless they are my friend.